-1.7.1 Institutional Conflict of Interest
+1.7.1 Institutional Conflicts of Interest

-As it relates to research with human subjects, institutional conflict of interest refers to a situation in which licensing, technology transfer, patents or investments of--or gifts to--Texas Tech University Health Sciences Center OR the financial interests of TTUHSC senior administrators (Deans, Vice Presidents or President) might affect or reasonably appear to affect institutional processes for the design, conduct, reporting, review or oversight of human subjects research.

-Financial and other interests of senior administrators will be disclosed and reviewed according to processes outlined in TTUHSC OP 10.05 Conflict of Interest and Commitment Policy and TTU System Regents Other potential sources of institutional conflict of interest (gifts, institutional licensing agreements, etc.) which are not related to a particular individual will be reported to the institution's
+- As it relates to research with human subjects, institutional conflict of interest (ICOI) refers to a situation in which licensing, technology transfer, patents, or investments of-or gifts to-Texas Tech University Health Sciences Center OR the financial interests of TTUHSC senior administrators (Deans, Vice Presidents or President) might affect or reasonably appear to affect institutional processes for the design, conduct, reporting, review or oversight of human subjects research. - Financial and other interests of senior administrators will be disclosed and reviewed according to processes outlined in TTUHSC OP 10.05 Conflict of Interest and Commitment Policy and TTU System Regents' Rules Other

-Conflict of Interest/Commitment Committee (COICC) for review.
-Representatives from the Office of Research, Office of General Counsel, Purchasing, Development Office, or Office of Research Commercialization are most likely to have knowledge of these institutional level conflicts.

-The TTUS Chief Financial Officer will have primary responsibility for reviewing the financial disclosures of TTUHS senior administrators.
-Any potential conflicts of interest will be referred to the Office of General Counsel as indicated in TTUHSCOP10.05.
+- potential sources of ICOIs (gifts, institutional licensing agreements, etc.) which are not related to a particular individual will be reported to the institution's Conflict of Interest/Commitment Committee (COICC) for review.
+Representatives from the Office of Research, Office of General Counsel, Purchasing, Development Office, or Office of Research Commercialization are most likely to have knowledge of these institutional level conflicts. - The TTUS Chief Financial Officer will have primary responsibility for reviewing the financial disclosures of TTUHSC senior administrators.
+Any potential conflicts of interest will be referred to the Office of General Counsel as indicated in TTUHSC OP 10.05.
 The COICC will have primary responsibility for reviewing disclosures involving gifts to the institution.
-Potential institutional conflicts that involve research, including research with human subjects, will be forwarded by the Office of General Counsel or the COICC for review by the Conflict of Interest in Research Committee (COIRC) as described in TTUHSCOP73.09 Financial Conflicts of Interest in Research.
+Potential ICOIs that involve research, including research with human subjects, will be forwarded by the Office of General Counsel, the TTUS Institutional Conflict of Interest Committee, or the COICC for review by the Conflict of Interest in Research Committee (COIRC) as described in TTUHSC OP 73.09 Financial Conflicts of Interest in Research.
 If the COIRC determines that there is little potential risk to the institution or to research participants, this information will be documented and shared with the IRB Chair(s) and Administrator(s) for notification to the IRB members.
 If the COICC determines that there is potential for reputational or other risk to the institution or to research participants, a plan to manage, reduce, or eliminate the conflict will be developed as described in HSC OP 73.09.